huggingface/blog/google-cloud-model-garden.md

 ![from-deploy.png](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/google-cloud-model-garden/from-deploy.png)

 And that’s it!
-Deploying a model like Zephyr Gemma directly, from the Vertex Model Garden, onto your own Google Cloud account is just a couple of clicks.
+Deploying a model like Zephyr Gemma directly, from the Vertex Model Garden onto your own Google Cloud account is just a couple of clicks.

 ## We’re just getting started